MEET the TEAM

 RESPONSIBLE FOR LEADERSHIP AND MANAGEMENT

-Larry’s background was in the field of corporate management accounts, working for Diageo and then Royal Mail in London.
-Larry moved to the East Midlands and joined an Independent Specialist College in March 2005, where he trained as a teacher and progressed within the organisation to lead its education department through two Ofsted inspections and changes that would see the introduction of Foundation Learning and a successful autism specialist curriculum.
+Graduating from Hull University in 2001, with a B.A.
+(Honours) in Business and Finance, Larry’s background is in corporate management accounts, working for Diageo in London and Royal Mail in Nottingham.
+Larry moved to the East Midlands and joined an Independent Specialist College in March 2005, where he trained as a teacher and progressed within the organisation to lead its education offer through two Ofsted inspections and changes that would see the introduction of Foundation Learning and a successful autism specialist curriculum.

 Jayne has 12 years’ experience working within the SEN sector.
 After graduating with a BA in 2003, Jayne began work as a Learning Support Assistant and undertook a Post Graduate Certificate in Education whilst employed with a Specialist Residential College.
 Jayne has 8 years of teaching experience, working with a wide range of young people with additional and complex needs, autism spectrum conditions and communication difficulties.
 Jayne has taught a wide range of abilities and subjects but specialises in the delivery of animal care and independent living skills.